eclipse-ide/contributing/README.md

 ### 🌟 How to Use This Repo 🌟

 1. **🐞 Report Issues with the Contribution Process**
    Found a bug or hit a snag while setting things up or pushing a PR?
 Open an **[Issue](https://github.com/eclipse-ide/contributing/issues)** here to tell us what went wrong, whether it’s about installation, tooling, or submitting a PR.
-We’ll work to fix it and make things better!
+We’ll try to fix it and make things better!
 But, if you are fixing an existing bug in any project, use the project's issues system instead.

 2. **🎉 Show Off Your Work in ‘Show and Tell’**
    Share what you’ve built in the **[Discussions](https://github.com/eclipse-ide/contributing/discussions)** section under the ‘[Show and Tell](https://github.com/eclipse-ide/contributing/discussions/categories/show-and-tell)’ category!
 Describe what you did, how you did it, and any cool tricks you used along the way.
 This is your space to shine! ✨